ktarun1419/ktarun1419/README.md

 ## Experience

-### ChadFinance — Founder
+### YoloMarkets — Co-Founder
-Led product and engineering across crypto-native products, with hands-on work in frontend systems, exchange-style interfaces, and trading workflows.
+Built the frontend for an attention markets product from design to implementation.
+Worked on the full UI flow, from structuring product screens in Figma to shipping the frontend using modern tooling and MCP-assisted workflows.
+Focused on making the interface clear, fast, and usable for market-heavy products.

 ### Tradefox
 Worked on a prediction market aggregator.
 Built copy trading and sports mode interfaces, improved frontend performance, implemented login flows with Privy, and integrated Polymarket and Kalshi charting experiences.

 ### Ryze Protocol
-Built the DEX and perp frontend from scratch.
-Developed swap, liquidity, and login flows, and created a custom store library to handle high-frequency market updates with lower latency than standard state tooling.
+Built the DEX and perp frontend from scratch using Next.js and TypeScript.
+Developed swap, add/remove liquidity, and login flows, and created a custom store library to handle high-frequency market updates with lower latency than standard state tooling.

+### Mercle
+Engineered and maintained web applications using React, Express, PostgreSQL, and Redis.
+Built and shipped new product features, improved job scheduling flows, developed a blockchain transaction indexer for faster data retrieval, managed smart contract deployments, and created a price indexer that aggregated data from multiple APIs and DEXes.
 ---

 ## Selected Projects